 Description of Plant

 Guggulu is very important for removing Ama from the body.
 Ama, a toxic substance, produced due to result of sluggish digestion and circulation.
 This is due to slow metabolism.
-This is known to control rheumatic and arthritic pains specially and in addition manage the sluggish liver, malaria, nervous diseases, cardiac and circulatory problems, weak digestion, various skin diseases like acne, leucorrhea, sterility, fractures, gynecological problems, impotence, sexually transmitted diseases and psoriasis.
+The herb is known to control rheumatic and arthritic pain specially and in addition manage the sluggish liver, malaria, nervous diseases, cardiac and circulatory problems, weak digestion, various skin diseases like acne, leucorrhea, sterility, fractures, gynecological problems, impotence, sexually transmitted diseases and psoriasis.